aip956/PythonExercises/Python_DataClean/README.md

 # My Mr Clean
 ## DESCRIPTION
 This is a Python-based data pipeline to extract, clean, and analyze unstructured text data via API, applying techniques similar to financial data engineering workflows.
-It uses Pandas and Matplotlib for visualization, demonstrating skills in data preprocessing and trend analysis applicable to quantitative finance..
+It uses Pandas and Matplotlib for visualization, demonstrating skills in data preprocessing and trend analysis applicable to quantitative finance.

 ## DEPENDENCIES